realworldocaml/book/en/compiler-output-formats.md

 OCaml has a strong emphasis on static type safety and tries to reject source code that doesn't meet its requirements as early as possible.
-The compiler does this by running through a series of checks and transformations, beginning from the source code.
-Each stage normally discards some information from the previous stage until the final output is low-level assembly code that doesn't knows anything about OCaml modules or objects.
+The compiler runs the source code through a series of checks and transformations.
+Each stage does its job (e.g. type checking, scheduling or code generation) and discards some information from the previous stage.
+The final native code output ends up as low-level assembly code that doesn't know anything about the OCaml modules or objects that the compiler started with.

 You don't have to do all this manually, of course.
 The OCaml compiler frontends (`ocamlc` and `ocamlopt`) run through these stages for you,